FEAScript/FEAScript/README.md

 ## FEAScript

-<a href="https://feascript.com/" target="_blank">FEAScript</a> is an open-source finite element simulation software developed in JavaScript.
+<a href="https://feascript.com/" target="_blank">FEAScript</a> is a finite element simulation software developed in JavaScript.
 It allows you to create and run browser-based simulations of physics and engineering problems.
 <br>
 </br>
 🚧 FEAScript is in early development, and new features and improvements are constantly being added 🚧